 SFA’s ROTC offers classes and field training activities that will help you develop the real-world leadership skills you’ll need to succeed in your career and your life.
 While some of our graduates choose to pursue military careers after graduation, many of our ROTC and military science students pursue careers in the civilian world, in industries ranging from business and finance to law enforcement and nursing.

 Check out what some of our former ROTC and military science students are doing with their skills and training.

 After she graduated from SFA in 2016, Lori Reeves graduated from U.S. Army Sapper School and became one of fewer than 100 active army sappers in the U.S. Army.
 Army sappers are combat engineers whose duties include demolitions, airfield construction, clearing minefields and building bridges.
 While at SFA, Lori was an active member of the SFA ROTC.

-Brigadier General Neil S. Hersey, Class of ‘86
+Major General Neil S. Hersey, Class of ‘86

 Eugene Mitchell (“Mitch”) Weatherly, Class of ‘70